The diversity-multiplexing tradeoff of the MIMO Z interference channel: GDMT with No CSIT

 Substituting this and equation \eqref{eq:IML-single-user-exponents} into equation \eqref{eq:IML-dmt-exponents} we obtain the desired result. \end{proof}

-Figure \ref{figure_Z_DMT_MleqNi} depicts the comparison of the achievable DMT of the IML decoder with that of the fundamental F-CSIT DMT of the channel on two different MIMO ZICs.
-Comparing the performance improvement of the IML decoder on the $(3,4,3,3)$ ZIC with respect to that on the $(3,3,3,3)$ ZIC, we realize that a larger number of antennas at the interfered receiver can completely compensate for the lack of CSIT.
-Again by the argument that the FCSIT DMT represents an upper bound to the No-CSIT DMT of the channel, the observation from Fig.~\ref{figure_Z_DMT_MleqNi} imply that the DMT of Lemma~\ref{lem:DMT-IML-asymmetric} represents the fundamental DMT of the $(3,4,3,3)$ ZIC with only CSIR.
-It turns out that, this channel is only a member of a large class of ZICs for which the No-CSIT DMT can be characterized.
-This class of channels is specified in the next Theorem.
+Fig. \ref{figure_Z_DMT_MleqNi} depicts the comparison of the achievable GDMT of the IIML decoder with that of the fundamental CSIT GDMT of the channel on two different MIMO Z-ICs.
+Comparing the performance improvement of the IIML scheme on the $(3,4,3,3)$ Z-IC with respect to that on the $(3,3,3,3)$ Z-IC, we see that a larger number of antennas at the interfered receiver can completely compensate for the lack of CSIT.
+Again by the argument that the CSIT GDMT represents an upper bound to the No-CSIT GDMT of the channel, the observation from Fig.~\ref{figure_Z_DMT_MleqNi} implies that the GDMT of Lemma~\ref{lem:DMT-IML-asymmetric} represents the fundamental GDMT of the $(3,4,3,3)$ Z-IC with no CSIT.
+It turns out that, this channel is only a member of a large class of Z-ICs for which the No-CSIT DMT can be characterized.
+This class of channels is specified in the next theorem.

 \begin{thm} The DMT specified in Lemma~\ref{lem:DMT-IML-asymmetric} represents the fundamental DMT of the channel with No-CSIT and $r_1=r_2=r$, if

 \end{thm} \begin{proof} Comparing Theorem~\ref{thm:asymmetric-FCSIT} and Lemma~\ref{lem:DMT-IML-asymmetric}, the desired result can be obtained following the similar steps as in the proof of Theorem~\ref{thm:DMT-symmetric-no-CSIT}. \end{proof}